MarcosMeli/ExamplesFx/README.md

 ExamplesFx
 ==========

+DEPRECATED: It was mainly created for FileHelpers Examples https://www.filehelpers.net/examples/ but is hard to configure it for other uses, sorry

 Allows super fast and great looking examples for any library, using compiled examples instead of plain text/html

 That allows: